Skip to content

 In South and West Hertfordshire:

 4. The referral will be reviewed by medical staff, to determine what type of assessment should be scheduled for your child or young person.
-There may be a wait of 2 - 6 weeks from receipt of your referral to finding out the outcome of the triage.
+There may be a wait of 2 - 6 weeks from the time we receive your referral to when you are informed of the next steps.

 5. You and the professional who submitted your form will be told the outcome of the referral, and what happens next.
 If your child or young person is accepted, they may be invited for an initial assessment or ADHD pre-screening, prior to the full autism and/or ADHD assessment.